JasperZhang121/Vaults/Artificial Intelligence/Symbolic AI/3. Planning and Decision Making/1. Exercises/Heuristics, Regression, and Partial-Order Planning.md

 2. List all threats (indicate both the causal link threatened and the threatening action).
 `The threatening action is Wave and the link threaten is that going from ASM to condition Have(S) of End.`

+Tips:
+`In the context of planning, "threats" refer to situations where a causal link between an action and a proposition (effect) is at risk of being invalidated or undone by another action`

 3. State how those threats can be resolved.
 `only one possibility: order Wave before ASM.`